attelas-ai/Take-home-test-ai/README.md

 ## Overview

-Build a Python-based service that extracts structured invoice data from both **scanned** and **digital** PDF invoices, using a mix of OCR and AI models.
+Build a Python-based service that extracts structured invoice data from both **scanned** and **digital** PDF invoices.
+The service should return the extracted data in JSON format.

 ---